mmistakes/minimal-mistakes/README.md

 ## Skins (Color Variations)

-This theme comes in seven different skins (including the default one).
+This theme comes in nine different skins (including the default one).

 | `air` | `contrast` | `dark` |
 | --- | --- | --- |